martinvonz/jj/docs/revsets.md

 * `empty()`: Commits modifying no files.
 This also includes `merges()` without user modifications and `root`.
 * `file(pattern..)`: Commits modifying the paths specified by the `pattern..`.
   Paths are relative to the directory `jj` was invoked from.
+A directory name will match all files in that directory and its subdirectories.
+For example, `file(foo)` will match files `foo`, `foo/bar`, `foo/bar/baz`, but not file `foobar`.
 * `conflict()`: Commits with conflicts.
 * `present(x)`: Same as `x`, but evaluated to `none()` if any of the commits in `x` doesn't exist (e.g. is an unknown branch name.)